Ryu7ken/space-impact/README.md

    - Splitter: Splits into smaller enemies when destroyed
    - Bomber: Drops bombs that fall vertically

+4. **Dynamic Environments**
+   - Unique themed backgrounds for each level
+   - Visual effects like nebulas, stars, and planets
+   - Special environments including asteroid fields and black holes
+   - Parallax scrolling for depth perception

+5. **Mobile Support**
+   - Touch controls for mobile devices
+   - Responsive design that adapts to screen size
+   - Landscape orientation detection for optimal gameplay
+   - Auto-firing on mobile for easier control

 ## Docker Installation

 ### Prerequisites